xx257xx/1D-gaussian-random-fields/README.md

-# Generator of 1D gaussian random fields
+# Generator of 1D gaussian random fields (Gaussian process)

 it generates gaussian random fields on circle (which means periodic grf)